‘Da Vinci Huis - IASL Award - South Africa’

 The winner of the 2016 Award is by Mrs. Ramashego Betty Madiba,Unified Public School in Roodepoort.

-The winner of the 2017 DVH-IASL Award for South Africa is Mr. Matone Michael Makwela from Randburg.
+The winner of the 2017 Award is Mr. Matome Michael Makwela from Randburg.
 Project Manager for South Africa of School Aid

 The Award was established in 2009 to increase possibilities for young librarians in South Africa to participate actively in the international school library forum, especially the International Association of School Librarianship (IASL)